-After deploying the CDK, you'll see the following pods running in your namespace:
+After deploying the CDK, the following pods run in your namespace:

 am

 Runs PingAM.

 When AM starts in a CDK deployment, it obtains its configuration from the AM Docker image specified in the image defaulter \square .

 After the am pod has started, a job is triggered that populates AM's application store with several agents and OAuth 2.0 client definitions that are used by the CDK.